-It’s Spring…the birds are chirping, the sun is shining, the flowers are blooming, and my little meatballs are swimming!
-Swimming in cream sauce, that is.
-This Meatballs in Cauliflower Dill Cream Sauce Recipe is easy, healthy(ish), and scrumptious.
+My recipe for Dill Meatballs in Cauliflower Dill Cream Cheese Sauce is easy, healthy(ish), and scrumptious.
 The Meatballs are swimming in a beautiful creamy light pink Cauliflower Cream Sauce flavored with garlic, fresh dill, and a touch of tomato paste.
 Oh, and cream cheese because, well, it just tastes so darn good!

 Check Out How Easy These Are to Make!